abhiChaturvedi2001/landingpage/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## cloning the APP
+## Cloning the APP

-First you have to be clone the project by click the download button that comes on top the page when you are on the repository page
+## 1.Windows

+open your windows powershell or make a folder then open that folder into your Vs code and open VsCode terminal then write this command https://github.com/abhiChaturvedi2001/landingpage.git it automatically clone the project into your system

+## 2. Mac OS

+open your mac terminal or vscode terminal then simple paste this url https://github.com/abhiChaturvedi2001/landingpage.git then press ENTER it clone the project.

 Then after you have to follow step that is given below :-

 ## Getting Started

-First, run the development server:
+First, run the development server open your terminal and write one of the give command into your terminal :

 ```bash
 npm run dev

 # or
 yarn dev

 # or
 pnpm dev

 # or
 bun dev
 ```